 Rabbits are most active at dusk and dawn.
 This is when you will have your best chance of catching them in action.

-You can also get an inexpensive trail cam to set up as well.
+You can also get an inexpensive trail cam to set up as well and catch them on camera.

 How to Keep Rabbits Out of Garden